Charlie-Yi-SJ/Charlie-Yi-SJ.github.io/_pages/about_einstein.md

-I am a first-year PhD student in the [Department of Biomedical Engineering](https://www.bme.utexas.edu/) at the [University of Texas at Austin](https://www.utexas.edu/).
+I am a first-year Ph.D. student in the [Department of Biomedical Engineering](https://www.bme.utexas.edu/) at the [University of Texas at Austin](https://www.utexas.edu/) working in the [AI Health Lab](https://aihealth.ischool.utexas.edu/) supervised by Prof. [Ying Ding](https://yingding.ischool.utexas.edu/) from the School of Information.
+I'm co-advised by Prof. Mia Markey in the department of biomedical engineering.

+My Korean Name is Seungjun Yi (이승준).

 # Default Messages